1000 E. University Ave., Dept. 3106

 Toll Free: (800) 448-7801

-A. Summer Session at UW provides students a wide array of options to continue to earn credits over the summer months via compressed learning opportunities.
+A. Summer Session will move you towards graduation ... in fact the data currently available demonstrates that taking 1 or more credits of summer coursework statistically increases your chances of graduating compared to students who do not engaged in UW summer courses.
+Summer Session at UW provides students a wide array of options to continue to earn credits over the summer months via compressed learning opportunities.
 Summer classes typically vary in length from 2-6 week*, with the majority of undergraduate courses lasting 3 or 4 weeks.
 Statistically, students who've taken UW summer courses have significantly higher retention and graduation rates than students who do not take UW summer courses!
 Students utilize summer session in a variety of ways for a variety of reasons; to CATCH UP on their academic plans or assist their GPA after dropping or performing poorly in a particular class, or to gain credits in a major after a change of major or transferring into UW, to GET AHEAD in one academic program to facilitate participation in another academic program (second major, minor, semester abroad, etc...), to participate in one of the 30+ summer international travel courses, to take a class offered only in the summer by a faculty member you enjoy or want to learn from, to HAVE FUN and enjoy the wonderful summer weather Laramie has to offer ... the reasons are endless to THINK SUMMER!

 Q. What are the dates for the various summer sessions in summer 2014?

 A. Summer session 2014 begins on May 19, 2014 and ends August 8, 2014.
 Three-week and four-week courses begin May 19th, June 16th, and 14th and many more opportunities exist.
-Please view the Summer 2014 Course Bulletin (preview) once it goes on-line the week of December 2nd, 2013 for course specifics.
+Please view the Summer 2014 Course Bulletin & Schedule for course specifics.

 Q. What courses are being offered for summer 2014?

-A. Please see the Course listing by date page of the 2014 summer bulletin (once it goes on-line) to see what courses are offered in the various sessions during the summer.
-If you want to look for a specific course then please see the web version of the summer bulletin once it goes on-line.
+A. Please see the Course listing by date page of the 2014 summer bulletin to see what courses are offered in the various sessions during the summer.
+If you want to look for a specific course then please see the web version of the summer bulletin.

 The Web version of the Summer Bulletin is based on the current information available.
 Updated course information (additions, changes, cancellations) replaces the original material as it is requested by departments.
 This type of document ensures current and prospective students, faculty and staff that they are receiving the most current information regarding the courses offered at the university.